LWSE13/Coding-Quiz/README.md

 My main challenge came in the form of getting the quiz to iterate through questions.
 It took a lot of backtracking and youtube videos for me to finally understand what needed to be done.
 I did struggle with my local storage array parsing at first but was able to simply add "||[]" to the end of my code which created the array I needed.
 After that it was smooth sailing

 ## Installation
-N/A just follow the link provided!: https://lwse13.github.io/Coding-Quiz/
+Just follow the link provided!: https://lwse13.github.io/Coding-Quiz/
 ## Usage
 You will be greeted by a welcome page asking you to start the quiz.
 Press the start button to begin
 ![welcome](assets/images/welcomess.png)